npm/npmo-docs/cli/installation.md

 # Installing the npm CLI

-## npm works with npm On-Site
+## npm works with npm Enterprise

-npm On-Site is a program called `npmo` that runs on a server or VM and is configured and maintainer by the IT or Ops department at your company.
+npm Enterprise is a program called `npmo` that runs on a server or VM and is configured and maintainer by the IT or Ops department at your company.

-In order for you and your development teams to use your npm On-Site instance, you'll need to install the npm Command Line Interface (CLI), `npm`.
+In order for you and your development teams to use your npm Enterprise instance, you'll need to install the npm Command Line Interface (CLI), `npm`.